raoulmillais/doccit/README.md

 as far as possible mimic the behaviours of github wiki documentation.
 Configuration options should be read in the following order (lowest priority first):

 1. Default configuration file in the doccit repo.
 (Provides the defaults for invoking doccit with no arguments and no project level configuration)
 2. Per-project configuration file in the root of the project repo.
 3. Command line arguments to the tool.

-Project Specififc Documentation
+Project Specific Documentation
 -------------------------------

 * Locate markdown documents in a configurable set of search paths within the